 STRAIGHT TALK: Do we train for stage acting?
 What theatre do we have and what kind of theatre ahead?

 I don't understand how it works.
 The acting thing.
 And this riddle is a major attraction for doing theatre.
 I wrote this book because I try to understand how I teach acting.
 I know that acting is coaching and this book is to help you to teach yourself.
 I am a grotesque creature; trained in Stanislavsky, I liked Meyerhold; I accepted eclectics -- and all I can do is to offer my students whatever works for them.
 For each one.
 One only.
 You should have your own Method and System.
-And this is your own style.
-And if you could get there, you're a star.
+And this is

 I try not to teach, I work with my actors, even in class.
 We are colleagues, we do theatre.
 The task is simple -- to get it done.
 Do you know what you have to complete?